alf-p-steinbach/Windows-GUI-stuff-in-C-tutorial-/docs/part-05.md

 The `SetDCPenColor` and `SetDCBrushColor` functions that we’ve used sets respectively drawing color and general figure fill color.
 But there is also a text color, set with `SetTextColor`.
 And for the gaps in patterned lines and brushes, as well as for the background of text, the GDI will either use the existing image background, called **`TRANSPARENT`** mode, or the color set with the `SetBkColor` function, called **`OPAQUE`** mode.
 You set the mode with the `SetBkMode` function.
 The default is unfortunately `OPAQUE`.

-And unfortunately the gap color + transparent mode cannot be naturally captured as a single 32-bit `COLORREF` value, because the convention in later API’s and file formats is that upper byte zero (the usual in GDI work) means fully *transparent* instead of fully opaque.
+And unfortunately the gap color + transparency mode cannot be naturally captured as a single 32-bit `COLORREF` value, because the convention in later API’s and file formats is that upper byte zero (the usual in GDI work) means fully *transparent* instead of fully opaque.
 So, setting that byte to e.g. FF₁₆ to indicate transparent would clash with the later convention.
-And s
+And so, unless I fail to see something really clever, any thin GDI wrapper must in practice expose the Evil&trade; mode.

 Anyway this means that with the GDI there are four possible colorizations to specify the color for: drawing (pen color), general figure fill (brush color), text, and gap filling (`BK`-color, whatever *bk* is short for).